 On the Friday, the overall leader in the WRC starts first, and so on.
 On the final two days (Saturday and Sunday), all the WRC cars start in reverse order of their overall placement from the previous day.
 So the car in last place starts first, and the leader goes last.
 So for Rally Sweden, it’s the final result of the Monte Carlo Rally that will determine the starting order on the Friday morning.

 The super special stages are linked by non-competitive road sections – open roads where normal road laws must be obeyed.
 There is however a strict timetable, with time penalties for late arrivals.

-A rule allowing a competitor who did not complete a special stage the opportunity to re-start the next day.
-In explanation you can continue participate in the competition despite having not finished one or several stages.
-The driver is given a time penalty for each non-completed stage.
+A driver who retires from a super special stage can re-start the next day.
+This means they can carry on in the competition, even though they have missed one or more stages.
+The team is given a time penalty for each missed stage.

 - Rallye Monte-Carlo

 - Rally Sweden